oasys-mas/free-range-zoo/docs/README.md

 # PettingZoo docs

-This folder contains the documentation for [PettingZoo](https://github.com/Farama-Foundation/PettingZoo).
+This folder contains the documentation for [FreeRangeZoo](https://github.com/oasys-mas/free-range-zoo).
+This is adapted from [PettingZoo's Docs](https://github.com/Farama-Foundation/PettingZoo/tree/master/docs).

-For more information about how to contribute to the documentation go to our [CONTRIBUTING.md](https://github.com/Farama-Foundation/PettingZoo/blob/master/CONTRIBUTING.md)

 ## Editing an environment page

-Environments' documentation can be found at the top of the file python file where the environment is declared, for example, the documentation for the chess environment can be at [/pettingzoo/classic/chess/chess.py](https://github.com/Farama-Foundation/PettingZoo/blob/master/pettingzoo/classic/chess/chess.py)

 To generate the environments pages you need to execute the `docs/_scripts/gen_envs_mds.py` script: